Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Key validation with transparent drivers

 When a driver creates a key, it is responsible for ensuring that the key is valid.
-But when a key is imported, no processing of the key happens: the implementation just stores the key material.
+But when a key is imported, no processing of the key happens: the PSA Cryptography implementation just stores the key material.
 (It may store it in an encoded form, but this is an implementation choice which is not visible at the level of PSA specifications.)
 It is important to validate the incoming key material, to avoid storing a key that will later be unacceptable for operations or that could even cause functional or security issues during operations.

-To avoid delayed problems caused by imported invalid keys, an implementation that supports transparent drivers must validate transparent keys on import.
+To avoid delayed problems caused by imported invalid keys, a PSA Cryptography implementation that supports transparent drivers must validate transparent keys on import.
 For supported key types, this means:

 * For symmetric key types, check that the key size is suitable for the type.
 * For DES (`PSA_KEY_TYPE_DES`), additionally verify the parity bits.